raynaharrisphd/raynaharrisphd.github.io/_posts/2026-03-15-sugarbowl-private-yoga.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/{{ page.spotify }}?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-## Note
+## Notes

-Portions of this sequence were generated with the help of AI (ChatGPT, OpenAI) using prompts related to vinyasa sequencing and ski-specific movement preparation, then adapted for my teaching style and the music and asanas from my previous class on [dancing shiva](https://www.raynaharris.com/blog/shiva-yoga/).
+Before class: Portions of this sequence were generated with the help of ChatGPT and OpenAI using prompts related to vinyasa sequencing and ski-specific movement preparation, then adapted for my teaching style and the music and asanas from my previous class on [dancing shiva](https://www.raynaharris.com/blog/shiva-yoga/).

+After class: I meant to do some breathwork at the beginning, but the timing was off.
+It was a bachelorette party and they enjoyed the class.